 Take a tuk tuk through the emerald mountains of Luang Prabang to Tamarind, which is a Laotian cooking school in the hills.
-The experience is holistic- visitors are encouraged to purchase ingredients from local markets and are taught about the intricacies of Laotian cuisine.
+Visitors are encouraged to purchase ingredients from local markets and are taught the intricacies of Laotian cuisine.

 Over the course of a day, visitors will learn how to make traditional dishes like Nam Khao, Bamboo and Yanang Soup and Tum Mark Hoong.

 Want to experience the real Luang Prabang?
 Get up early enough and you can.
 Make your way to the walking street and you’ll find that the morning market extends to small alleyways around the city.